Building the Family Enterprise View

 There are four stages to the Heroic Family Journey.

-3. Solving Complexity: The family implements its plan and over time solves the complexity of governing the Family Enterprise.
+3. Solving Complexity (Implementation): The family implements its plan and over time solves the complexity of governing the Family Enterprise.
 In addition to developing family governance and education plans, there are also plethora details relating to the integration of legal, tax, and financial planning across the various legal entities and accounts owned by the family.
 The family’s advisors implement the integrated plan.

-4. Transformation: The family experiences transformation as both the family as a whole and its individual members lead flourishing lives.
+4. Transformation (Administration): The family experiences transformation as both the family as a whole and its individual members lead flourishing lives.
 The family has a cohesive response to new challenges, transmits Wealth, and incorporates the rising generation into leadership positions.
 Advisors provide ongoing administration if needed.
 The family begins the cycle once again as they engage in new business ventures or transition the rising generation into leadership.

 Summary